Pouya-moh/urdf-to-kdl/README.md

 target_link_libraries(KDL_Parser)
 ```

+### To test
+Run cmake by passing `-DBUILD_TEST=ON`.
+It will create an executable which accepts a urdf as command line argument.

 ### Know issues
 1. This accepts only a path to a urdf file.
 Loading from server is not supported
 2. cmake lacks install